 If you mean with agricultural buildings, (it does not apply in Park, AONB, Listed building situations etc.) then the presumption is to be allowed to convert subject to various conditions, which are mostly not onerous ones, but as a first step have a good read through this document and the links beyond, which are all straightforward.

 Tell me a bit more about a property with an agricultural tie…

 The resident must be employed in agriculture or prove that the majority of their residential income is through agriculture.
 Removal of a tie is quite difficult, has to be demonstrated to have been on the open market with no takers for some time/years.

 What are the advantages of farm diversification?

-What are your 5 top tips for sourcing a piece of land with the best chance of success for achieving planning consent?
+What are your 5 top tips for sourcing a piece of land with the best chance of success in achieving planning consent?

 1/ Buy/rent a farm or smallholding or previously allowed campsite or holiday accommodation, which is distant from neighbours with very good access.